Articles Written 7

 Early fame for Clair de Lune SE!

-Boudewyn Schepers, a friend of Rose’s and the head of the BWP, the Belgian Warmblood Breeding Association (Belgisch Warmbloedpaard in Belgian), recommended that she freeze his semen while he was young and campaign him as a performance horse for he also saw the potential in the young colt.
+Boudewijn Schepers, a friend of Rose’s and the head of the BWP, the Belgian Warmblood Breeding Association (Belgisch Warmbloedpaard in Belgian), recommended that she freeze his semen while he was young and campaign him as a performance horse for he also saw the potential in the young colt.

 “I had him provisionally approved [by BWP], which they do when the stallions are young and they still don’t have a show record.
 It’s called provisional breeding.
 So he has to do a certain amount of performance every year.
-I listened to [Boudewyn] because he’s a horse expert, especially with stallions, and I froze 600 frozen straws, which was a big investment at the time.”
+I listened to [Boudewijn] because he’s a horse expert, especially with stallions, and I froze 600 frozen straws, which was a big investment at the time.”
 Rose connected with Robyn Fisher, a Southern California FEI rider and now FEI judge, and Robyn took on the ride.

 The partnership competed at the West Coast USEA Five Year Old Young Event Horse Finals in 2009 where he scored an 83.90% and the win.
 From there, Clair de Lune went from strength to strength, competing and winning to the now-2* level with Robyn.
 After a small break, he returned to eventing with Marilyn Little before moving to Grand Prix Show Jumping with Rich Fellers.